sdorra/content-collections/integrations/remix-vite/README.md

    });
    ```

-   Add the Content Collections plugin to your Vite config.
+   Add the Content Collections plugin to your Vite config, before the remix plugin.

 1. Create a `content-collections.ts` file at the root of your project: